Skip to content

 Maximum size of the file.

-Accept number in byte or suffix of file unit:
+Accepts a number in bytes or a suffix of file units:

 typescript